 Minn.
 Stat.
 Section RELIEF ASSOCIATIONS Yes No Workpaper Reference Part III.
-Investments (Long List) (Continued) b.
-Canada or its provinces; (Note: Interest must be payable in United States dollars.) c. the states, their municipalities, political subdivisions, agencies or instrumentalities; d. the International Bank for Reconstruction and Development, the Inter-American Development Bank, the Asian Development Bank, the African Development Bank, or any other United States government sponsored organization of which the United States is a member?
-(Note: Interest must be payable in United States dollars.) В. Cor porate Obligations 1.
+Investments (Long List) (Continued) a. the United States, its agencies or instrumentalities, or organizations created and regulated by an act of Congress; b.
+Canada or its provinces; (Note: Interest must be payable in United States dollars.) the states, their municipalities, political subdivisions, agencies or instrumentalities; d. the International Bank for Reconstruction and Development, the Inter-American Development Bank, the Asian Development Bank, the African Development Bank, or any other United States government sponsored organization of which the United States is a member?
+(Note: Interest must be payable in United States dollars.) В. Corp orate Obligations 1.
 If the association invested in corporate obligations: a. were they bonds, notes, debentures, transportation equipment obligations, or any longer term evidences of indebtedness issued or guaranteed by a corporation organized under the laws of the United States or its states or the Dominion of Canada or its provinces (principal and interest payable in United States dollars)?
-2. Were the corporate obligations rated among the top four quality categories by a nationally recognized rating agency?
-C. Oth er Obligations 1.
-If the association invested in bankers acceptances or deposit notes of United States banks, were they issued by banks rated in the highest four quality categories by a nationally recognized rating agency?
-2. If the association invested in certificates of deposit (CD's), were the CD's: issued by United States banks or savings institutions rated in the highest four quality categories by a nationally recognized rating agency, or whose certificates of deposit were fully insured by federal agencies; or b. issued by credit unions in amounts up to the limit of insurance coverage provided by the National Credit Union Administration?
-3. If the association invested in commercial paper, was it issued by a United States corporation or its Canadian subsidiary and was it rated in the highest two quality categories by a nationally recognized rating agency?
+Were the corporate obligations rated among the top four quality categories by a nationally recognized rating agency?
+C. Othe r Obligations If the association invested in bankers acceptances or deposit notes of United States banks, were they issued by banks rated in the highest four quality categories by a nationally recognized rating agency?
+If the association invested in certificates of deposit (CD's), were the CD's: a. issued by United States banks or savings institutions rated in the highest four quality categories by a nationally recognized rating agency, or whose certificates of deposit were fully insured by federal agencies; or b. issued by credit unions in amounts up to the limit of insurance coverage provided by the National Credit Union Administration?